devscalelabs/kine/README.md

 # Kine - AI Agent Framework

-A TypeScript framework for building AI agents with tool capabilities, powered by OpenAI.
+A TypeScript framework for building AI agents with tool capabilities.

 ## Overview